lordmulder/mhash-384/README.md

 	void MHash384::update(const uint8_t *const input, const size_t len);

-This method is used to process the next **N** bytes (octets) of input data.
+This function is used to process the next **N** bytes (octets) of input data.
 It will update the hash computation state accordingly.
-The application needs to call this method repeatedly, on the *same* `MHash364` instance, until all input data has been processed.
+The application needs to call this function repeatedly, with *same* context (`mhash_384_t`), until all input has been processed.

 *Parameters:*

 * `const uint8_t *input`
   Pointer to the input data to be processed by this operation.
 The input data needs to be located in one continuous block of memory.
-The given pointer specifies the *base address* of the input data, i.e. the address of the *first* byte (octet) to be processed.
+The given pointer specifies the *base address*, i.e. the address of the *first* byte (octet) to be processed.
   *Note:* Formally, the input data is defined as a sequence of `uint8_t`, i.e. a sequence of bytes (octets).
-However, *any* suitable *byte*-based input data can be processed using the proper *typecast* operator.
+However, *any* suitable *byte*-based (serializable) input data can be processed using the proper *typecast* operator.

 * `size_t len`
   The *length* of the input data to be processed, in bytes (octets).
-All memory addresses in the range from `input` up to and including `input+(len-1)` will be processed as input.
+All memory adresses in the range from `input[0]` to `input[len-1]` (inclusive) will be processed.
 Applications need to carefully check `len` to avoid buffer overruns!

 ### update() [2]

 	void MHash384::update(const std::vector<uint8_t> &input, const size_t offset = 0, const size_t len = 0);

-This method is used to process input a `std::vector<uint8_t>` as input.
+This method is used to process a `std::vector<uint8_t>` as input.
 It will update the hash computation state accordingly.
 The application needs to call this method repeatedly, on the *same* `MHash364` instance, until all input data has been processed.

 *Parameters:*